ShreyaSaraswati/AI-with-Cloud-Computing-AICC-SuprMentr-Internship-/README.md

 Unsupervised learning (K-Means Clustering)
 Text preprocessing for NLP tasks

----

-## Tools & Libraries
+# Tools and Libraries Used

 Python
-Google Colab
 NumPy
 Pandas
 Matplotlib
 Scikit-learn
+Jupyter Notebook / Google Colab
+GitHub

 ---

-## Purpose of the Repository
+# Purpose of this Repository

-The assignments are structured to progressively build intuition around:

-how datasets are created and cleaned
-how machine learning models learn patterns
-how predictions are generated from data
-how results can be visualized and interpreted
+This repository serves as:
+- a record of my learning progress
+- a practical reference for ML basics
+- a demonstration of hands-on skills
+- a foundation for more advanced AI projects

-Each file contains problem statements, implementation, and observations.
+Each file includes:
+- problem statement
+- implementation code
+- output explanation
+- concepts used
+- key learnings

 ---